HOW TO MAKE AND SEW A BOXED AND WELTED CUSHION. HOW TO MAKE COUCH, CHAIR, WINDOW SEAT, AND BOAT CUSHIONS. HOW TO RECOVER BENCH AND OUTDOOR CUSHIONS.

 Now, notch all the corners in the boxing so you can align them with the other plate.
 Fold the zipper boxing out of your way and start just as you did on the first side.
 Check to make sure your v-notch lines up with the plate corner.
 Sometimes there's a tendency to pull the boxing stretching it, let it feed itself.
 When you get around to the pocket start the zipper boxing, making sure it's corners line up with plate.
 Play out the zipper boxing.
 Turn the cushion right side out.
 If the welt is even and tight and the corners all line up then give yourself an award as an Official Upholstery Seamperson!
 P.S.
 It's easier to learn cushion sewing on Upholstery Training DVDs.

-SPECIAL INSTRUCTIONS FOR HOW TO A MAKE WINDOW SEAT CUSHION OR BOAT CUSHIONS CUSHIONS
+SPECIAL INSTRUCTIONS FOR HOW TO MAKE A WINDOW SEAT CUSHION OR BOAT CUSHIONS

 When making large cushions such as in boats or window seats or patio furniture or other odd shaped cushions it's best to make a template.
 You can use bottom cloth (cambric) or some other cheap fabric or brown paper for your pattern.
 Place a chalk mark at the center of the seat, front and back.
 Often bay windows will need 3 cushions.
 Lightly draw a line from the corner of the wall to the corner of the seat.
 Place the template material down and chalk off a pattern along the wall, the line you drew, and the edge of the seat.
 Make a pattern for all 3 cushions.
 Add on for seam allowance.